-Work required by the lab manual (20 points): Your lab manual-related work should be clearly indicated (for example, boxed, set apart with a large title, or starred).
+Work required by the lab manual or handout (20 points): Your lab manual-related work should be clearly indicated (for example, boxed, set apart with a large title, or starred).
 Specify the number of the problem, or if it is not numbered, the manual page on which it appears.
-See the end of this handout for experiment-specific exceptions to what is required by the lab manuals.

 Raw data and computed quantities (20 points): Data should be neatly recorded in tables with uncertainties.
 Relevant observations/comments should follow immediately after the raw data are presented.
-If your data are digital, you can print raw plots and include them with the notebook copy.
-You should then email the TA a copy of your digital data by the lab report due date.
+If your data are digital, you can print plots or incorporate tables of them electronically in the notebook PDF file that you turn in.
 Any comments and observations should still be written in your notebook.
 Your data must always explicitly include your uncertainty estimates.
 For digital measurements, report the uncertainty given in the equipment documentation.
 If that is not available, and you cannot determine the uncertainty in any other way, assume an uncertainty of one count in the least significant digit.
 Computed quantities should be clear and reference by number any relevant equations from your summary.

 Error discussion and analysis (30 points): You should designate a separate page (or more, if necessary) for deriving the error propagation related to each formula your data analysis requires.
 Work should be presented at a level of detail sufficient for the reader to see, for example, how you computed derivatives of complex expressions.
 Final equations should be numbered.
-Include a discussion of overall uncertainty which references these derived equations by number, and clearly explains why you have chosen to include or neglect various contributions to your results.
+Include a discussion of overall uncertainty that references these derived equations by number, and clearly explains why you have chosen to include or neglect various contributions to your results.

-Results, conclusions, and discussion (20 points): The final page(s) of your notebook for a given lab should summarize the experimental results and explicitly compare measured and accepted values, noting whether the differences are in accord with your estimated uncertainties.
+Results, conclusions, and discussion (20 points): The final page(s) of your notebook for a given lab should summarize the experimental results and explicitly compare measured and accepted or theoretical values, noting whether the differences are in accord with your estimated uncertainties.
 You should briefly record, based on your observations and understanding of the relevant physics, where problems, if any, arose in the experiment.
 Identify your largest source(s) of error and make a note of how you think the experiment could be improved, if possible.